anesupaul-developer/laravel-vuejs-ecommerce/README.md

 This application is handling our client subscription and product information and media management.
 The idea is that we would need to create a web application that will allow us to support our users and store their private data in our servers.

+    - There should be a possibility that users should be able to register.
+    - Apply for an account.
-There should be a possibility that users should be able to register, apply for an account, get approved by an administrator(s), choose a subscription plan, and pay for it.
-After payment they should get permission to create their store account and insert/upload their products to our system according to the subscription plan.
+    - Get approved by an administrator(s).
+    - Choose a subscription plan, and pay for it.

+After payment they should get

+    - Permission to create their store account.
+    - Permission to insert/upload their products to our system according to the subscription plan.

-After uploading their products to our system, administrators will check and approve/reject uploaded data and if it is approved all that client uploaded data with image paths, etc …  should be ingested to our external Robot API endpoint.
+After uploading their products to our system

+    - Administrators will check and approve/reject uploaded data.

+If it is approved all that client uploaded data with image paths, etc …  should be ingested to our

+    - After approval send data to external Robot API endpoint.
+[Just use a fake endpoint]

 Manager.
 (Partly done)

-The application should have also Administration for managers with following features User management, which includes user create/ edit/ delete/ suspend User registration status review: It means we can accept users or decline them.
+    - The application should have also Administration for managers with following features
+    - User management, which includes user create/ edit/ delete/ suspend
+    - User registration status review: It means we can accept users or decline them.

 Super Admin (Partly done)

-Super admin should have all functions as Administrator manager plus should be able to do following specific functions.
+    - Super admin should have all functions as Administrator manager plus should be able to do following specific functions.
-Manage Administrators, reset password,  add/delete/edit new manager info and status.
+    - Manage Administrators, reset password,  add/delete/edit new manager info and status.

 Subscription plans (MUST BE DONE using strip)